 A photo contest goal can be growing reach on social media without spending money on advertising.
 Or, you might raise funding for an important cause and aim for increasing engagement for your branded hashtag.
 Quite often, your target is to drive sales through positive reviews.

-Vivadogs, a subscription service for pet owners, is one of the many webshops with the primary goal of increasing sales through reviews and social proof.
+Worktop Express, a solid wood worktops brand, is one of the many webshops with the primary goal of increasing sales through reviews and social proof.

 Set up a UGC platform to collect entries

 Before starting a hashtag challenge, you’ll need to set up tools to gather entries.
 With the help of a UGC platform, you can store all entries in one place and make sure you can use them later on websites and other services.